UST Golden Spikers volleyball

 The UST Golden Spikers are the men's collegiate varsity volleyball team of the University of Santo Tomas.
 They compete in the University Athletic Association of the Philippines (UAAP).

 History

-The UST Tiger Spikers have 19 UAAP men's volleyball championships.
-The Golden Spikers achieved a three-peat in Seasons 70, 71 and 72.
+The UST Tiger Spikers have 18 UAAP men's volleyball championships.
+The Golden Spikers achieved a four-peat in Seasons 70, 71, 72, and 73.

 The Tiger Spikers also participate in the Spikers' Turf, a preseason league where they finished second in the 2018 Collegiate Conference and third on two occasions in 2016 and 2017.

 The Golden Spikers were back-to-back UNIGAMES champions in 2016 and 2017.